calculquebec/magic_clusters/README.md

 Any parameter specified in the `config.yaml` file inside of the course directory will override the default value that may be defined in the `common` directory.
 For a sampling of some useful puppet parameters, see in [the example folder](https://github.com/calculquebec/magic_clusters/blob/common/example/config.yaml).
 For an exhaustive list, see the [Magic Castle documentation](https://github.com/computecanada/puppet-magic_castle).

+## Terraform variables
+If you use a dynamic pool of node, you will want to configure a Terraform variable of type HCL, named `pool`, with value `[]`.

+The name of the cluster will be based on the `name` variable as defined in the `locals`.
+If you want, you can define a Terraform variable named `cloud_suffix`, which will be appended to the `name`.
+This may be useful if you want to start two clusters, one in Arbutus, one in Béluga-cloud, using the same configuration.